burkus/recoil-todo-template/readme.md

-# Template to Recoil + Chakra Walkthrough
+# Template for Recoil + Chakra Walkthrough

 ### How to run
 * Clone it